marcandrysco/Misc/README.md

   * Revision: A revision occurs when no APIs are added, removed, or modified.
     Typically, this is reserved for bug fixes, refactoring, or documentation changes.

+An additional 'a', 'b', or 'rc#' may be added to the end to denote alpha, beta, or release candidate.
+These are not full releases so they do not need to obey the above rules.